TBarker746/boarding-actions-builder-10e/README.md

 __I found a bug!__ / *I have another request*

 Great, thank you!
 Please [Report a bug][bug report] - you can also suggest enhancements and raise other issues there.
+(If your report is related to the data itself, please check out the [notes page](https://github.com/TBarker746/boarding-actions-BSdata-draft/blob/main/BUGNOTES.MD) first.)

 ## Links ##